majdalsharif/horcrux_cave/README.md

 ```

 ### Project Story
 I like understanding things, and I like making things more.
 Since the terminal deals with the file system, I decided to learn how to create one.
-I also thought this project is going to be a great idea for beginners who knows too little about the command-line system and how to navigate the file-system through the terminal.
+I also thought that this project is going to be a great idea for beginners who knows too little about the command-line system and how to navigate the file-system through the terminal.
 That's why I decided to make it an educational challenge more than a game.

 ### Planning and Development Process
 ```TODOS```